zephyrproject-rtos/zephyr/samples/microkernel/benchmark/footprint/README.txt

 -------
 - Idle task is only task in system.
 - K_swapper is only fiber in system.
+- No system timer support.
-- ISRs for the system timer and spurious interrupt handling are present.
+- ISR for the spurious interrupt handling is present.
 - IDT and stack memory sizes are very limited.
 - Provides support for 2 task priorities.